ohjeongmuk/REST_api-Project/README.md

 3. You must provide a URL where a user can provide a username/email address, and a password to login or to create a user account.
 If you are using Auth0, this can be a URL in your app that redirects to Auth0.

-4. You must have a User entity in your database which stores at least the unique user ID of each user of your application.
+4. You must have a User entity in your database which stores at least the unique user ID of each user of your application
    * The first time someone logs in and generates a JWT in your app they must be added as a user in the User entity of your database.

 5. Requests for the protected resources must use a JWT for authentication.
 So you must show the JWT to the user after the login.
 You must also show the user's unique ID after login.

-6. The choice of what to use as the user's unique ID is up to you.
+6. The choice of what to use as the user's unique ID is up to you
    * You can use the value of "sub" from the JWT as a user's unique ID.
 But this is not required.

 7. You must provide an unprotected endpoint GET /users that returns all the users currently registered in the app, even if they don't currently have any relationship with a non-user entity.
-The response does not need to be paginated.
+The response does not need to be paginated
    * Minimally this endpoint should display the unique ID for a user.
 Beyond that it is your choice what else is displayed.

-8. There is no requirement for an integration at the UI level between the login page and the REST API endpoints.
+8. There is no requirement for an integration at the UI level between the login page and the REST API endpoints
    * The graders will login using the app's login/create user account URL.
    * Copy the JWT displayed and manually paste it in the Postman environment files to run the tests.